u-boot/u-boot/doc/usage/environment.rst

 List of environment variables
 -----------------------------

-Some configuration options can be set using Environment Variables.
+Some device configuration options can be set using environment variables.
 In many cases the value in the default environment comes from a CONFIG option - see `include/env_default.h`) for this.

 This is most-likely not complete:

 baudrate
-    Current baud rate used by the serial console.
-The built-in value is set by CONFIG_BAUDRATE (see `drivers/serial/Kconfig`)
+    Used to set the baudrate of the UART - it defaults to CONFIG_BAUDRATE (which defaults to 115200).

 bootdelay
+    Delay before automatically running bootcmd.
+During this time the user can choose to enter the shell (or the boot menu if CONFIG_AUTOBOOT_MENU_SHOW=y):

+    - 0 to autoboot with no delay, but you can stop it by key input.
+    - -1 to disable autoboot.
+    - -2 to autoboot with no delay and not check for abort

-    Current autoboot delay.
-The built-in value is set by CONFIG_BOOTDELAY (see `common/Kconfig`)
+    The default value is defined by CONFIG_BOOTDELAY.
+    The value of 'bootdelay' is overridden by the /config/bootdelay value in the device-tree if CONFIG_OF_CONTROL=y.
+    Does it really make sense that the devicetree overrides the user setting?

 bootcmd
-    Defines a command string that is automatically executed when no character is read on the console interface within a cetain boot delay after reset.
-    The built-in value is set by CONFIG_BOOTCOMMAND (see `common/Kconfig`)
+    The command that is run if the user does not enter the shell during the boot delay.

 bootargs
-    Boot arguments when booting an RTOS image
+    Command line arguments passed when booting an operating system or binary image

 bootfile
     Name of the image to load with TFTP